Regan Safier

 In another major case, Safier was co-counsel in litigation that resulted in 2014 with a $16 million settlement for a 57-year-old man who suffered a brain injury after he received improper care following a heart by-pass procedure at a Philadelphia hospital.

-A string of prior courtroom victories, several making front-page news in The Legal Intelligencer, has helped earn Safier recognition from the independent rating service Super Lawyers as one of the top lawyers in Pennsylvania.
+A string of prior courtroom victories, several making front-page news in The Legal Intelligencer, has helped earn Safier recognition from the independent rating service Super Lawyers for the years 2020-2024 as one of the top lawyers in Pennsylvania.
 She was also selected for inclusion in Best Lawyers in America for 2020.

 In one case, Safier was co-counsel in litigation that resulted in a $17.5 million verdict against the Veterans Administration for a former U.S. Marine who suffered a crippling stroke after a dental procedure in which his blood pressure had dropped precipitously several times.
 The award was paid in full in 2012 when the government dropped its appeal.
 (See Ellison) A news media study also determined that the award was the largest malpractice payout by the VA over a 10-year period.
 (News coverage)